Loopshape/WP_Awebgo/wp-content/plugins/rating-system/readme.txt

 >

 == Changelog ==
+= 2.7.1 =
+* Fixed fatal error on PHP 5.3.
+= 2.7 =
+* Added MyCred integration.
+* Improved bbPress support.
+= 2.6 =
+* Added buddyPress activity support.
+* Improved Epoch support.
+= 2.5 =
+* Added auto delete post at a given number of dislikes.
+* Added Epoch Support.(Settings for comments -> Enable Epoch Support).
+* Fix error when voting.
+= 2.4 =
+* Added a way to disable the like button from function.
+= 2.3 =
+* Fix fatal error.
 = 2.2 =
 * Added the shortcode [rating-system](You must have turned on like or dislike for posts and pages).
 = 2.1 =